Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/grid/control/index.rst

    This implements the RFPSC-type grid-forming mode of the control method described in [#Nur2024]_.
 Transparent current control is also implemented.

-   :param cfg: Controller configuration parameters.
+   :param cfg: Control system configuration parameters.
    :type cfg: ObserverBasedGridFormingControlCfg

    .. rubric:: Notes